|

 -

-- The Flesh Fly females are viviparous, producing live
+- Females are viviparous, producing live

 maggots directly onto their food source.
 They are either breed in rotting